Started wme. For the old page see /old

 Clocks are used to monitor and control the time each player has for his remaining moves.
 They exsist in many variations here an overview of the most common types.

 |Table of contents|

-The robust & famous Garde clock.
+A robust & famous version is the Garde clock.

 Chronos offers four clocks: two standard models, one with push buttons and the other with touch pads; and two blitz models, one with push buttons and the other with touch pads.